 Item Description Host Name/IP Address Set the IP address or host name of the shared directory.
 Domain Set the domain name of the shared directory.
 Set the domain name in capital letters.
 Shared directory path Set the path of the shared directory. Туре Set the shared directory type from SMB/CIFS, NFS.
 Account Name Set the account name of the shared directory.
 Password Set the password of the shared directory.

-4. Select [Apply] to apply the changes.
+4. Select [Apply] to make the contents of the information effective.

-Shared directories that are mounted cannot be edited.
+Shared directories cannot be edited if they are mounted.

 2.13.7.3 Deleting shared directories